OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 - :ref:`restore <onedb_restore>` - Restores database from backup
 - :ref:`purge-history <onedb_purge_history>` - Cleans up history records in VM metadata
 - :ref:`purge-done <onedb_purge_done>` - Cleans database of unused content
-- :ref:`change-body <onedb_change_body>` - Allows to update OpenNebula objects in database
+- :ref:`change-body <onedb_change_body>` - Allows to change OpenNebula objects body in database
+- :ref:`update-body <onedb_update_body>` - Allows to update OpenNebula objects body in database
 - :ref:`sqlite2mysql <onedb_sqlite2mysql>` - Migration tool from SQLite to MySQL/MariaDB

 The command ``onedb`` works with all supported database backends - SQLite, MySQL/MariaDB, or PostgreSQL.
-The database type and connection parameters are automatically taken from OpenNebula Daemon configuration (:ref:`/etc/one/oned.conf <oned_conf>`), but can be overriden on the command line with the following example parameters:
+The database type and connection parameters are automatically taken from OpenNebula Daemon configuration (:ref:`/etc/one/oned.conf <oned_conf>`), but can be overwritten on the command line with the following example parameters:

 **Automatic Connection Parameters**